 The other thing you could do to gauge your risk appetite is consider your time frame.
 How long are you planning on staying invested for?
 Answering this question will help you choose the risk level that suits you.
-But typically, the longer you invest, the more risk you could choose to take.
-Of course, you’ll need to consider your financial situation and your attitude to risk before making any decision.
+But of course, you’ll need to consider your financial situation and your attitude to risk before making any decision.

 How to mitigate risk